It All Begins With Your Decision To Be The Star In The Crowd

 • Summary: Summarise your extensive experience and standout accomplishments.

-• Work Experience: Provide evidence of your previous achievements and effectiveness in similar positions.
+• Work Experience: Evidence of your previous achievements and effectiveness in similar positions.

 • Skills: Include applicable ‘soft skills’, technical skills, and software proficiencies.